 - Assisted numerous clients in preserving and forensically examining work computers of current or former employees to support a claim.

-- Successfully obtained court orders requiring opponent to allow forensic examination of home computers and PDAs, resulting in key evidence.
+- Successfully obtained court orders requiring opponent to allow forensic examination of home computers and PDAs, resulting in the discovery of key evidence.

 - Successfully obtained court order requiring opponent to cease using back-up tape recycling and other losses of electronic evidence during litigation.